Chattanooga’s Southside District is centered around the junctions of Main Street with Market Street and Broad Street, respectively.

 There is an entertainment complex known (historically and currently) as Terminal Station near the intersection of Main and Market surrounding the Chattanooga Choo Choo Hotel.
 You can see the Choo Choo sign on top of the hotel from a few blocks away.

 Originally Terminal Station was built in 1909 to serve the railroad, and it was the first railway station in the Southern USA region.
-The station and the Choo Choo hotel have been on the National Register of Historic Places since 1974.
+The station and the Choo Choo Hotel have been on the National Register of Historic Places since 1974.

 You will notice the unique architecture and style of the interior that somewhat resembles Art Deco.